Maku4/case-beer/README.md

 TypeScript was used to provide static type-checking.
 This adds an additional layer of reliability to the code, catching potential type-related bugs during development.

 - SSR:
 Fetching a collection of beers from the API has been reduced to client side rendering due to the desire to implement infinite scrolling.
-In case of page pagination, it would be better to leave SSR.

 - SEO:
 It's a proof of concept, so SEO is completely basic here